deathwebo/pizza-time/README.md

 Application for users to select pizza sizes with their topping of choice.

-Created using React, Redux, GraphQL and Typescript
+Created React, Redux, GraphQL and Typescript.
+Using the `create-react-app` tool for a quick setup.

+## Live demo

+There's a live demo running in https://deathwebo.github.io/pizza-time but it looks like the graphql server is not accepting requests from a source other than localhost.
+So the pizza sizes are not currently loading.

 ## SETUP

-Since this application is based on the `create-react-app` script the only requirement to run the project is to execute the command `yarn start` or `npm run start`.
+## Requirements

+* node and npm installed

+## Steps

+* Clone this repo locally
+* Change directory to the newly created repository directory
+* Execute `yarn install` or `npm install` to install all dependencies
+* Execute `yarn start` or `npm run install` to initialize the local instance
+* Visit the provided url, `http://localhost:3000` by default
+* Order delicious pizza!

 ## TODO